ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 let string_of_string_list = Format.asprintf "@[%a@]" string_list_pp

-let world = String.split_on_char ' ' "Hello using an Opam library"
+let world = String.split_on_char ' ' "Hello using an opam library"
 ```

 Let's read this from the bottom up: